Tragus detail photography

 piercing

 The small cartilage flap in front of the ear canal.
-A classic placement for delicate flat-backs and considered detail.
+A classic placement for delicate flat-backs and fine detail.

 The placement